The following projects were kicked off or completed during the 2020 calendar year.

 Other Projects: Men’s Restroom

-- Removed the exhaust fan and louvers (previously vandalized) and temporarily covered with wood.
+- Removed the exhaust fan and louvers (previously vandalized) and temporarily covered them with wood.
 The seized motor was deemed non-repairable.
 The fan is planned to be replaced in 2021.

 - Replaced an old/worn GFCI and light switches with 20 A commercial-grade devices.
 Installed stainless steel wall plates.